 Some Contagion, Some Interdependence: More Pitfalls in Tests of Financial Contagion

-European University Institute - Robert Schuman Centre for Advanced Studies (RSCAS); University of Rome III - Department of Economics; Centre for Economic Policy Research (CEPR)
+European University Institute - Robert Schuman Centre for Advanced Studies (RSCAS); Roma Tre University - Department of Economics; Centre for Economic Policy Research (CEPR)

 Bank of Italy